Tiny puppy tied to a tree in a NC swamp. His rescuer got there just in time, SPCA says

 Nash is so tiny, he can fit in one hand.

-He was found bound with a rope around his neck to a tree in the middle of a Zebulon swamp on Tuesday, according to the SPCA of Wake County.
+He was found bound with a rope around his neck to a tree in the middle of a Zebulon, North Carolina, swamp on Tuesday, according to the SPCA of Wake County.

 He had maggots in his ears and in a gash on his neck.
 There were chemical burns on one of his ears and on his tail.